build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 6.2.
-Next create an Event Rule Resource in the `modules/eventbridge/main.tf` file.
+Next, create an Event Rule Resource in the `modules/eventbridge/main.tf` file.
 You will need to define the source and the type of event we are looking for.

 ```